 Potable water and waste water systems are site specific.
-Energy and telecommunication utilities are provided by private companies or cooperatives, not the County.
-Johnson County's role is to assure these services can be made available before approving a development application, and are done so per county and state law for public health, safety and welfare.
+While energy and telecommunication utilities are provided by private companies or cooperatives, the County encourages the development of forward-thinking infrastructure such as utility scale solar and universally available high-speed internet in Johnson County.
+Johnson County's role in permitting and reviewing these elements is twofold: 1) to assure existing services can be made available to new buildable lots before approving a development application, and are done so per county and state law for public health, safety and welfare; and 2) to support applications that seek to responsibly establish or expand these infrastructure and utility facilities in the county.